michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0028.md

 - v: declare or judge unfit for use or habitation
 - v: appropriate (property) for public use
 ### Family
-condemn: condemnable, condemnation, condemnatory, condemned, condemning, condemns+;condemnable: condemnably;condemnation: condemnations, self-condemnation;condemning: condemningly
+- condemn: condemnable, condemnation, condemnatory, condemned, condemning, condemns+
+- condemnable: condemnably
+- condemnation: condemnations, self-condemnation
+- condemning: condemningly
 ### Examples
 - Leaving him with a mouthful of condemned teeth that would likely deteriorate merely stacked the odds against him.
 - Wasting no time, House and Senate Republicans are poised to mark the first day of the 115th Congress with resolutions condemning the U.N.